-I am proud to be a graduate of the Bridgerland Nursing Program and even more honored to be among the first class of graduating nursing students.
-The instructors at Bridgerland are of the highest quality.
+I am proud to be a graduate of Practical Nursing and even more honored to be among the first class of graduating Practical Nursing students.
+The instructors at Bridgerland Technical College are of the highest quality.
 They truly care about the professional development of their students.
 The program is very well organized and structured for success while setting high expectations for excellence.
 This foundation gave me the very best beginning as a professional.
 The program instilled values of integrity, quality, compassion, diligence, and overall excellence in me.

 responsibilities include: coordinating all of the nursing students at our facility, managing the Nurse Residency program, being the chair of the Nursing Education Council, assisting with new employee orientation, and collaborating on project implementations.
 It is my great pleasure to be an alumnus of Bridgerland Technical College.